 Skills not required, but that get bonus points (any of them count):

-The job we have in mind may not require these skills, but they sure come in handy around here.
+The job we have in mind may not require these skills, but they will give you a head’s start:

 - An Engineering Degree: You do not need to be an engineer, but our products are by nature technical, so you will need to be able to grasp the concepts.
 If you want to learn, we’re able to teach.